Panoramic Voltage-Sensitive Optical Mapping of Contracting Hearts using Cooperative Multi-View Motion Tracking with 12 to 24 Cameras: Methods

 \subsection{Langendorff-Perfusion of isolated Hearts}

-New Zealand White rabbits ($N=3$) were anaesthesized and hearts were quickly excised and transferred into ice-cold cardioplegic solution.
+New Zealand White rabbits ($N=6$) were anaesthesized and hearts were quickly excised and transferred into ice-cold cardioplegic solution.
 All procedures were in accordance with animal welfare law and were approved by the Instutitional Animal Care and Use Committe (IACUC) at the University of California, San Francisco.
-Hearts were prepared and subsequently placed inside the imaging chamber filled with warm, oxygenated Tyrode solution ($5L$) and attached to retrograde Langendorff-perfusion within $15$-$20$ minutes after excision.
+Hearts were prepared and subsequently placed inside the imaging chamber filled with warm, oxygenated Tyrode solution (\SI{5}{\liter}) and attached to retrograde Langendorff-perfusion within $15$-$20$ minutes after excision.
 Hearts were perfused in constant-pressure mode.
-The Langendorff-perfusion system comprised a $5L$ water-jacketed reservoir (Radnoti, model no. 120142-5, USA) that was positioned about $0.6$-$0.7\,\text{m}$ above the heart and connected via tubing to a heating coil with integrated bubble trap (Radnoti, model no. 158840, 10ml, USA) positioned directly above the heart.
+The Langendorff-perfusion system comprised a \SI{5}{\liter} water-jacketed reservoir (Radnoti, model no. 120142-5, USA) that was positioned about $0.6$-$0.7\,\text{m}$ above the heart and connected via tubing to a heating coil with integrated bubble trap (Radnoti, model no. 158840, 10ml, USA) positioned directly above the heart.
 The perfusion pressure was regulated by adjusting the height of the water reservoir to create perfusion pressures of $50 \pm 5 \,\text{mm Hg}$.
 Perfusion pressure was monitored using a digital manometer (Hti-Xintai Instrument, HT-1890, China).
 The Tyrode was oxygenated and its pH-level was kept constant at $7.4$ by bubbling Carbogen into the reservoir throughout the experiment.
 The pH-level was monitored using a digital pH meter (Extech PH220, Taiwan).
 An immersion circulator-heater (Polystat, Cole-Palmer, USA) was used to pre-heat water to $37^{\circ}\text{C} \pm 0.5^{\circ}\text{C}$, which was then pumped through the water-jacketed reservoir and heating coil to pre-heat the Tyrode solution.
 The resulting temperature of the Tyrode flowing out of the heating coil into the heart was $36.75^{\circ}\text{C} \pm 0.25^{\circ}\text{C}$.
-Hearts were stained with two $250\,\text{\textmu l}$ bolus injections of voltage-sensitive dye (Di-4-ANEPPS, Biotium, Germany) into the bubble trap.
-The second bolus was injected $5$ minutes after the first bolus and imaging was started after about $10$-$15$ minutes after the first injection.
-In this study, all hearts were imaged without pharmacological uncoupling agents, such as Blebbistatin.